9. Data Protection as a Fundamental Right

 This criteria is undoubtedly the most difficult to define and thus apply.
 While it is clear from the wording of art.
 52(1) CFR that affecting the essence of a right is unlawful, not much more is provided in terms of defining the concept of “essence”.
 Essence is the inalienable core of a right, but what forms the core?
 It is subject to scholarly debate whether the notion carries independent absolute weight or whether it should/could also be subjected to a balancing exercise with, e.g., other fundamental rights.[3]

 The CJEU has also not been too clear about what defines and constitutes “essence” of a fundamental right.
 In joined Cases C-293/12 and C-594/12 Digital Rights Ireland and Others, the CJEU ruled that Directive 2006/24/EC on data retention violated fundamental rights under the EU CFR.
 The Directive required telecommunications providers to retain metadata (e.g., call logs, location data) for up to 24 months, which the Court found to be a disproportionate and generalized interference with privacy and data protection rights (arts.
 7 and 8 EU CFR).
-The concept of “essence” was mentioned and considered, however not in depth.
-The Court highlighted the lack of safeguards to protect data and ensure proportionality.
-As a result, the Directive was declared invalid.
+The concept of “essence” was mentioned and considered, however it was decided that it was not infringed, eventhough the Directive was declared invalid.

 Relevant paragraphs: